 Press Enter.

 A list of the Main menu applications will appear.
-Go the application you wish to take off the menu, and press on Enter to toggle it to Off.
+Go to the application you wish to take off the menu, and press on Enter to toggle it to Off.
 Pressing Enter again will toggle it back to On.

 Press on Save to apply the changes.